Best Meditation Gift Ideas for Him and Her

 Is there a special person in your life who meditates?
 Wondering what meditation-related gifts might surprise and delight them?
 Even the smallest of gifts tells your partner that you care about them and are supportive of their practice.
 Many of these items are welcome additions to a practice space and will be gratefully be used and treasured every time they sit.

 A list of meditation gift ideas for your special someone who sits

 - Zafus and mats

 A zafu is a Japanese meditation cushion that is traditionally placed on a mat called a zabuton.
 Other schools of meditation also have mats, cushion and meditation benches.
 If your special someone likes to meditate on the floor and has been squirming on pillows or other less-than-ideal seats, a good zafu is a great gift.
-See here for information about what to choose.

 - A singing bowl or bell

 Singing bowls from the Tibetan Buddhist tradition and meditation bells are a lovely addition to a practice space.
 Beginning and ending a session with the resonant sound of a good quality bowl or bell adds a ritual element to sitting practice, as if the reverberation were gently inviting the meditator to enter and leave their sacred space.
 Sure, there are apps that do this, but the vibrations just aren’t the same and some of the bells and bowls are beautifully decorated.

 This lamp will elevate your special someone’s meditation experience and may even boost their energy level afterwards.
 Salt lamps are made using authentic Himalayan salt crystals.
 In addition to the soothing light which is ideal for a practice session, crystal salt lamps also release negative ions that are thought to benefit the body by neutralizing the harmful effects of pollen, dust, bacteria and an assortment of other potentially hazardous airborne particles.

 - A subscription to Mindworks meditation course